Imding1211/RAG_LLM/README.md

 ## About The Project

 This project demonstrates a Retrieval-Augmented Generation (RAG) system utilizing the latest Language Model (LLM) technologies.
-By leveraging PDF documents as the data source, ChromaDB as the database for efficient retrieval, and Llama3 for language modeling, this project aims to provide high-quality, contextually relevant responses.
-The embedding model used is MXBAI-embed-large, deployed by Ollama, ensuring robust vector representations of the data.
+By leveraging PDF documents as the data source, ChromaDB as the database for efficient retrieval, and Gemma2 2B for language modeling, this project aims to provide high-quality, contextually relevant responses.
+The embedding model used is All-minilm, deployed by SBERT, ensuring robust vector representations of the data.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>